Telefonica/latch-sdk-powershell/README.md

 - The user can now configure the status of his Latch (on/off) and we consult it using the Get-Status command.
 This command uses the *ApplicationID*, *Secret* and the *AccountId* of the user whose status is to be checked.
 The server’s response contain’s a *Data* object that contains the requested operation’s status, or an *Error* object with a code and an error message.

-- There is more information available about Latch’s API in: [https://latch.elevenpaths.com/www/developers/doc_api](https://latch.elevenpaths.com/www/developers/doc_api).

 ###UNPAIRING A USER IN PowerShell